 Curtain bangs are an updated take on an old classic.
 Paired with heavily feathered layers, they came to the fore as one of the most popular of all 70s hairstyles and were seen on everyone from Farrah Fawcett to Goldie Hawn.
 The curtain look once again enjoyed a resurgence of fame in the 90s, although this time better known for being worn on the biggest male stars of the era, such as Leonardo DiCaprio and David Beckham!
-Today, curtain bangs are back and in a big way.
-As almost every starlet in Hollywood and on Instagram has been photographed wearing them, it’s proven that this hot new hair trend isn’t going anywhere.
+Today, curtain bangs hairstyles are back and in a big way.
+As almost every starlet in Hollywood and on Instagram has been photographed wearing them, it’s proven that this hot hair trend isn’t going away!

 Hairstyles that work with curtain bangs